No Mow May is a First Step

 Changing your lawn to help pollinators

-White clover (Trifolium repens), a herbaceous perennial plant,
+White clover (Trifolium repens), a herbaceous perennial plant, can improve soil fertility in lawns,

 Creative Commons Attribution 2.0